otobrglez/libnoo/README.md

-# libnoo
+# noo

-[libnoo] is high-performance concurrent library for social media metrics collection.
+[noo] is high-performance concurrent library for social media metrics collection.

 ## Usage

-[libnoo] is writen in [Go] and since it is [DLL](https://en.wikipedia.org/wiki/Dynamic-link_library) / library you can use it from any programming language.
-This repository comes with examples for [Python](noo_test_in.py) and Ruby.
+[noo] is shared library writen in [Go] that can be used in `any` programming language.
+This repository comes with few examples for [Python](test/python/test.py) and [Ruby](test/ruby/test.rb).

 ## Development

+    mkvirtualenv --no-site-packages noo

+    sudo apt-get install libffi-dev # On Ubuntu brew instal libffi              # On OSX with Homebrew

     make clean test